Multi-dimensional state space collapse in non-complete resource pooling scenarios: Main results

 Combining the above yields

 For the last step we used that the second part of the expression no longer depends on $\sigma$ and is in fact the same for all $\sigma\in\Sigma_K$.
-This concludes the proof after appropriate normalization of the expressions using Lemma~\ref{lem:Guido_extension}. \end{proof}
+The normalization constant of the above expression for all $\sigma\in\Sigma_K$ can be rewritten into the desired format as depicted in~\eqref{eq:hat_beta_sigma_K} using the identity in Lemma~\ref{lem:Guido_extension}. \end{proof}

 We have now established all auxiliary results to prove Proposition~\ref{prop:equality_GF}.

 \begin{proof}[Proof of Proposition~\ref{prop:equality_GF}] Using the above results, we can show that the Laplace transforms of $(Y_S)_{S\in\mathcal{S}}$ and $(X_S)_{S\in\mathcal{S}}$ coincide.
 We consider $(X_S)_{S\in\mathcal{S}}$ and condition on $\sigma\in\Sigma_K$ to aggregate the various mixture components (Lemmas~\ref{lem:N_K_versus_Sigma} and~\ref{lem:mixture_components}),